Outer approximation algorithms for convex vector optimization problems: Conclusion

 \section{Conclusion}

-We present a general framework of an outer approximation algorithm to solve CVOPs.
-We propose different methods to select the two parameters of the PS scalarization.
-When we compare different direction selection rules that we propose, we observe that the one that uses the adjacency information of the vertices (Adj) shows promising results.
-We also propose some vertex selection rules which, compared to the existing rules from the literature, do not require solving additional optimization problems.
+We consider bounded convex vector optimization problems and present a general framework for existing outer approximation algorithms from the literature.
+We observe that many algorithms iterate by solving Pascoletti-Serafini scalarizations or equivalent models and they mainly differ in selecting the parameters of the scalarization in each iteration.
+We propose additional methods to select the reference point (a vertex of the current outer approximation) and direction parameter of this scalarization.

+First, for a given vertex, we propose two methods to select the direction parameter.
+These methods are based on the position of the selected vertex as well as (1) the ideal point and (2) the adjacent vertices of the selected vertex, respectively.
+We compare the proposed direction selection rules together with the ones commonly used in the literature through preliminary computational tests and observe that using the positions of the adjacent vertices yields promising results. \revv{Hence, if the vertex enumeration problems are solved based on the double description method (e.g. by bensolve) so that the adjacency information is already obtained, then using Adj to select the direction parameter for each vertex is preferable. }

+We also propose some vertex selection rules which, different \revv{from} the existing ones \revv{in} the literature, do not require solving additional optimization problems.
+Instead, the proposed selection methods use the positions of all vertices (1) to form clusters and select accordingly, (2) to pick the most isolated vertex, or (3) to find the farthest away vertex from its corresponding local upper bound, respectively.

-We implement the proposed algorithms and three relevant approaches from the literature; and we provide an extensive computational study to compare them.
-We observe that the vertex selection methods that do not require solving additional models perform better in terms of CPU time when the stopping condition is the approximation error or the cardinality.
-Under limited runtime, the proposed variants' proximity measures are better or comparable with the algorithms from the literature.
+We implement the proposed \revv{vertex selection procedures together with the direction selection rule Adj} and three relevant approaches from the literature\revv{.
+We provide an extensive computational study and} observe that especially when the ordering cone is the positive orthant or a larger cone, the proposed variants perform better in terms of CPU time if the stopping condition is the approximation error or the cardinality of the solution set.
+On the other hand, the CPU times are comparable when the ordering cone is a strict subset of the positive orthant.\footnote{\revvv{See the appendix for the results with $C \neq \R^p_+$.}}

+When the algorithms are run under a time limit, the proximity measures returned by the proposed variants are either better than or comparable to the ones returned by the algorithms from the literature.
 We also observe that the selection of $\epsilon$ affects the performance of the proposed variants even when $\epsilon$ is not used as the stopping criterion.

+\revv{We conclude that if a reasonably good direction selection method (e.g. Adj) is used in the algorithm, then the vertex selection rule may have less impact on the performance of the algorithm.
+Hence, solving additional single objective optimization problems to select a vertex may not be necessary to improve the performance of the algorithm.}